Eugene Levy: 1972–1989: Godspell and SCTV

+1990–2014: American Pie and other comedy films

 Though he has been the "above the title" star in only two films, Armed and Dangerous (1986) and The Man (2005), he has featured prominently in many films.
-He is the co-writer and frequent cast member of Christopher Guest's mockumentary features, particularly A Mighty Wind, where his sympathetic performance as emotionally unstable folksinger Mitch Cohen won kudos; his accolades included a Satellite Award for Best Supporting Actor – Musical or Comedy and the prestigious New York Film Critics Circle Award for Best Supporting Actor.
-In the 1980s and 1990s, he appeared in Splash, National Lampoon's Vacation, Club Paradise, Stay Tuned, Multiplicity, Serendipity and other comedies.
+He is the co-writer and frequent cast member of Christopher Guest's mockumentary features, particularly A Mighty Wind (2003), where his sympathetic performance as emotionally unstable folksinger Mitch Cohen won kudos; his accolades included a Satellite Award for Best Supporting Actor – Musical or Comedy and the prestigious New York Film Critics Circle Award for Best Supporting Actor.
+Other collaborations with Guest include Waiting for Guffman (1996), Best in Show (2000), and For Your Consideration (2006).

+From the 1980s through the 2010s, Levy appeared in National Lampoon's Vacation (1983), Splash (1984), Club Paradise (1986), Father of the Bride (1991), Father of the Bride Part II (1995), Stay Tuned (1996), Multiplicity (1996), the American Pie film series (1999–2012), Serendipity (2001), Bringing Down the House (2003), Cheaper by the Dozen 2 (2005), Madea's Witness Protection (2012), and other comedies.
+He also voiced characters in films such as Over the Hedge (2006), Night at the Museum: Battle of the Smithsonian (2009), and Finding Dory (2016).
 Levy was the creator of Maniac Mansion, a television sitcom based on the LucasArts video game of the same name.
 He was also seriously considered for the role of Toby Ziegler on The West Wing, a role that went to actor Richard Schiff.

+2015–present: Schitt's Creek and acclaim

-Levy, along with his son Dan Levy, is co-creator of the CBC/Pop TV sitcom Schitt's Creek.
-He also stars in the show alongside his son as head of the Rose family, Johnny Rose.
-His daughter, Sarah Levy, portrays Twyla Sands, the waitress at the Schitt's Creek diner.
-Eugene Levy's brother Fred is also a producer on the show.
+Levy, along with his son Dan Levy, was co-creator of the CBC/Pop TV sitcom Schitt's Creek which ran from 2015-2020.
+He also starred in the show alongside his son as head of the Rose family, Johnny Rose.
+His daughter, Sarah Levy, portrayed Twyla Sands, the waitress at the Schitt's Creek diner.
+Eugene Levy's brother Fred was also a producer on the show.

-On December 13, 2022, it was announced that Levy would be host and executive producer for an Apple Original eight-episode travel series titled The Reluctant Traveler, premiering February 23, 2023, on Apple TV+.
+Levy hosted and executive produced a Apple Original travel series titled The Reluctant Traveler (2023) on Apple TV+, which is now in its third season.

+In 2024, Levy attended a ceremony honouring him with a star on the Hollywood Walk of Fame.

 Personal life

 Levy married Deborah Divine in 1977.
 Divine's career has been in TV production.
 The couple have two children whom they raised in Toronto: actors Dan and Sarah, both of whom starred alongside their father on Schitt's Creek.

-Levy is an advocate for autism awareness and treatment.
-He was a close friend of actor John Candy.
+Levy is an advocate for autism awareness and treatment, and supports ABA methods.
+He was a close friend of actor and fellow SCTV cast member John Candy.
 Levy is a member of the Canadian charity Artists Against Racism.

 In 2021, he was named honorary mayor of Pacific Palisades.
+In October 2022, Levy was among one of the honorees of Creative Community For Peace's 10th annual gala, and also spoke at the event.

+In 2025, his home in the neighbourhood was destroyed in the Palisades wildfire.